emuvi/liz/ROUDMAP.md

 ## Implement WildCards on Paths
 [EVAL](roud/wildcards.md) How to implement WildCards on Paths

-## Independent thread to write the archive log file
+## Code generation for Liz.lua functions names descriptors
-[EVALUED] It is not needed because when debugging the performance is not the issue instead the correctness that is.
+[EVAL] How to implement a code generation for the Liz.lua file with the functions names of the available functionalities